6 At-home Surf Training Balance Board Workouts

 Skipping weeks or months between surf sessions can throw off your skills.
 Suddenly, your pop-ups feel awkward, your stance is shaky, and your paddle strength fades.

-See also 7 At-home Surf Training Shadow Surf Paddling Routines
+See also 8 At-home Surf Training Upper Body Routines for Paddling

 The Role of Balance in Surfing